Cortona1/PopulationGenerator-MicroService/README.md

 request

-(You will need to install request with pip if not already installed)
+(You will need to install libraries like request with pip if not already installed)

+* MicroService communication constraint

+The following programs need to be within these folder within the same parent folder for communication to operate

+Any Folder

+    -> AnthonyC[Pop_Gen_Microservice]  # holds the population-generator.py microservice

+    -> DustinF_ContentGenerator        # holds the content-generator.py microservice

+    -> JessicaD_PersonGen              # holds the person-generator.py microservice